Jahaja/ltt/README.md

-# ltt
+# Load Testing Tool

-Load Testing Tool
+Largely based on the Python project Locust.